-The Wilderness at the Smokies Waterpark Resort and Family Adventure Center in Sevierville includes an impressive list of amenities, including Tennessee’s largest Wild WaterDome indoor waterpark, two outdoor waterparks, a lazy river, an adventure ropes course, laser tag, mini-golf, an arcade, on-site restaurants and much more.
+The Wilderness at the Smokies Waterpark Resort and Family Adventure Center in Sevierville includes an impressive list of amenities, including Tennessee’s largest Wild WaterDome indoor waterpark, two outdoor waterparks (Lake Wilderness and Salamander Springs), a lazy river, an adventure ropes course, laser maze, mini-golf, an arcade, on-site restaurants and much more.

 The resort opened in the late 2000s.
 So, unfortunately, I never had the pleasure of experiencing it as a kid.
 But I think young me would have really liked it.